ALASKA WILDLIFE

 How many people will be on the boat?

 Phillips Cruises and Tours will be following the mandates in place by the State of Alaska for our passengers and crew’s health and safety.
 The Coast Guard determines the number of passengers and crew each vessel can accommodate.
-The M/V Klondike Express (332), the M/V Bravest (284), and the M/V Glacier Quest (149) are used for our daily cruise service.
+The M/V Klondike Express (332), the M/V Bravest (284), the M/V Chugach Express (149), and the M/V Glacier Quest (149) are used for our daily cruise service.
 Our vessels’ spacious design provides each passenger an inside seat in a heated cabin surrounded by panoramic picture windows.
 The vessels also have ample outside observation decks to view the sights.

 Is the boat handicap accessible?